cgtfarmer/demo-cdk-multi-lambda-apigw-ddb/README.md

-# CDK Multi-Lambda API Gateway
+# CDK Lambda APIGW DDB

-This is a demo showing how to deploy a public, multi-route API Gateway with multiple, simple Lambdas written in TypeScript
+This is a demo showing how to deploy an API Gateway (HTTP API) with multiple TypeScript Lambdas, backed by separate Dynamo DB tables

 ## Prerequisites